“Innovating Software Solutions in Engineering Research”

 Jan Linxweiler (TU Braunschweig), Bernd Flemisch (Uni Stuttgart)

-Meet the Archetype Betty
+Meet Archetype Betty

-The NFDI4Ing Archetypes represent typical RDM challenges and engineering research profiles.
-They structure the work programme and task areas of the NFDI4Ing project.
+The NFDI4ING Archetypes represent typical RDM challenges and engineering research profiles.
+They structure the work programme and task areas of the NFDI4ING project.

 “Hello, I’m Betty.
 I’m an engineer and self-taught programmer that develops research software.
 Very often, this software represents a computational model for the simulation of an engineering application.
 For validating such a model, I have to compare my results with data such as other simulation data or experimental observations.
 For this and other purposes, I also write code for analysing and converting research data.
 My software usually has a lot of dependencies in form of the operating system and third-party libraries.
 While I’m very keen on guaranteeing the reproducibility of my computational results, I can’t dedicate too much working time to achieve this.
 My professional background can be located in any engineering discipline.”